BinWang28/RSE/README.md

 bash download_RSE_SentEval_data.sh
 ```

-- To reproduce the evaluation on STS (`RSE-BERT-base` as am example, run in the main folder)
+- To reproduce the evaluation on STS (`RSE-BERT-base-STS` as am example, run in the main folder)

 ```
 bash scripts/demo_inference_STS.sh